UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 ## Aside: offsets are inclusive on the left and exclusive on the right

 Note that each domain has a `start` (left) and `end` (right) offset.
 These follow the standard programming convention of being inclusive for `start` and exclusive for `end`.
-In other words, for each of these strands, which all have `start`=8 and `end`=296, the set of offsets that each occupies is {8, 9, 10, ..., 294, 295}.
+In other words, for each of these strands, which all have `start`=0 and `end`=288, the set of offsets that each occupies is {0, 1, 2, ..., 286, 287}.
 This can be confusing, but it often makes code easier to think about.
 For example, setting the `end` of one strand to be equal to the `start` of another means that they are adjacent (i.e., appear to be one strand with a "nick" at the shared offset).
-If you find the two scaffold precursor strands on helix 23 in the `24_helix_rectangle.sc`, you can see this:
+If you find the two scaffold precursor strands on helix 23 in the file `24_helix_rectangle.sc`, you can see this:

 ```json
   {